 It was a time of progress, discovery, glittering ballrooms and wild excess.
 It was also a time when a starving six-year-old child could be hanged for stealing bread.
 Despite the grim side of history, one thing my early reading of Georgette Heyer did was inspire me to write the kind of books that would make people happy.

 When not exploring my obsessions and gleefully living in a world of ballrooms, battlefields and occasional hand-to-hand combat, I’m renovating our tumbledown Georgian house in the Welsh borders.
 That or in the pub, having a gin.

-I will be featuring short stories starring all your favourite people from Wicked by Design in my newsletter, so sign up below.
+I will be featuring the odd extract and short story starring all your favourite people in the Lamorna family world in my newsletter, so sign up below.